 What About Your Solar Rechargeables?

-To keep your solar array in top shape get a fold-able version, like the Anker 21W 2-port Solar Charger.
+To keep your solar panel array in top shape get a fold-able version, like the Anker 21W 2-port Solar Charger.
 It's portable, and can folds up neatly to store in a Faraday cage when not in use.
 You might as well store extra batteries there too, just in case.

 While you’re at it, put your newer flashlights in there too.
 They might contain chips the EMP could damage.